Top tips cheat sheet...

 As a rule of thumb, add food when about half of the previous feed has been eaten, and spread it out in a layer of no more than 50mm thick.
 Add an equal amount of paper or cardboard and mix it through the food.

 Cutting up food will allow the worms to break it down quickly before it starts to rot, which will in turn avoid any smells.

 Keep it cool

 Heat is the number one killer of worms.
-Make sure your worm farm is always out of the sun, preferably in deep shade.
-In a garage or under the house is perfect as the temperature is more regulated.
+Make sure your worm farm is ALWAYS out of the sun, preferably in deep shade.
+In the garage or under the house is perfect as the temperature is more regulated.

 On hot days [when the worm farm bedding is over 30ºC]